Best Wynwood restaurants

 Why go?
 Because if you can convince the table to order the soft shell crab buns, duck breast burnt ends, roasted cauliflower and pork and shitake gyoza your tongue will fly out of your mouth and ascend straight up to heaven.
 (That’s a good thing.)

 What is it?
-Your new favorite hamburger.
+The home of your favorite hamburger.
 Sitting on the edge of Wynwood, Kush does the burger and beer combo better than anyone we can think of not only in Miami, but in the gosh darn world.

 Why go?
-The merciful Coyo Taco is open till 3am, which makes it an ideal spot for a booze-soaking fourth meal.
-But at any hour, Scott Linquist’s tacos and burritos (the crispy duck is a must for fowl fans) are worth waiting in line for.
+The merciful Coyo Taco is open until 3am, which makes it an ideal spot for a booze-soaking fourth meal.
+But at any hour, Scott Linquist’s tacos and burritos (especially the duck carnitas) are worth waiting in line for.

 What is it?
 A snug eatery specializing in rotisserie chicken.
 You can also order your chicken fried or skip chicken altogether and go for tasty ribs or a juicy burger.